AdetomiwaO/Seatle-Airbnb-Project/README.md

 - created functions to translate foreign languages to english
 - applied gensim preprocessing and calculated sentiment scores using Afinn
 - appended listing information to the newly scored dataframe to include location, and housing type.
+- visualized sentiment trends in Power BI

+Results suggested majority of sentiment scores from guet reviews were positive.
+Broadway not surprisingly is a top desired neighbourhood but only rose in popularity around 2013.
+Host comments were a good indicator for depicting the general vibe of the neighborhoods.
+Most comments revolved around proximity to major landmarks.